boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The only other activation function that is fully supported is the step function.
 The step function does not give a descriptive gradient that allows the training function to know if a neuron is improving the cost function or not.
-This is due to the step function being a threshold function that simply gives 0 or 1.
+This is due to the step function being a threshold function that simply returns 0 or 1.

 ### Data set

-The data set used to train the neural network is called GTSRB (German Traffic Sign Recognition Benchmark) [@GTSRB]. it is a large data set consisting of German traffic signs.
-The data set is diverse, as it contains images of traffic signs under varying conditions e.g. different angles varying degrees of obstruction.
+The data set used to train the neural network is called GTSRB (German Traffic Sign Recognition Benchmark) [@GTSRB] -  a large data set consisting of German traffic signs, which resembles Danish traffic signs.
+The data set is diverse, as it contains images of traffic signs under varying conditions e.g. different angles and/or varying degrees of obstruction.
 Training on this data set proved hard to achieve high prediction accuracy, as the images were so diverse, and in some cases so noisy that it was almost unrecognizable by humans, as seen in [@fig:badSigns].